-How to Help Children with Difficult Transitions, Like School Closures Due to Coronavirus
+How to Help Children with Difficult Transitions, Like Returning to School In Person

 Childhood is a time of transition.
-So many parents document these transitions—from baby’s first bite of solid food to their graduation from pre-school—with pride and excitement.
-While some of the transitions kids make can be a bit scary at first, like removing a pair of training wheels, other transitions are more difficult to navigate.
+So many parents document their child's transitions—from baby’s first bite of solid food to their graduation from pre-school—with pride and excitement.
+While some of the transitions that kids make can be a bit scary at first, like removing a pair of training wheels, other transitions are more difficult to navigate.

-When it comes to social transitions, especially those that are introduced abruptly or brought on by concern, children’s reactions can vary greatly.
-It is important for parents and caregivers to help guide children through these transitions carefully.
+When it comes to social transitions, children’s reactions can vary greatly.
+It is important for parents and caregivers to help guide and support the needs of children during these transitions.

 To stay current and receive more tools and tips from our experts, sign up here.
 We’re all in this together.